freywaid/dotted/README.md

 ### Remove

-You can remove a field or remove a field only if it matches value.
+You can remove a field or do so only if it matches value.
 For example,

     >>> import dotted
     >>> d = {'a': 'hello', 'b': 'bye'}